brooksmarka/nextjs-blog/posts/creating-a-postgres-db-part-2.md

 docker logs postgres16
 ```

-You can now the the logs within your database.
+You can now see the the logs within your database.

+### See a GUI representation of the database with tableplus

-We can also see a gui representation of the database with tableplus.com.
-Navigate to tableplus.com and download it.
+We can also see a GUI representation of the database with tableplus.com.
+Navigate to [tablesplus.com](https://www.tableplus.com) and download it.

 Once it is downloaded you can right click to create a new connection.
 You will want to select postgres as the database type.
 It should look like this.